 - Section 3ZA > Unauthorised acts causing, or creating risk of, serious damage.

-Example: You hacked in to the computer system of a Governement Agency and were reckless as to the consequences.
+Example: You hacked in to the computer system of a Government Agency and were reckless as to the consequences.
 National security was undermined.

 Max penalty: LIFE in Prison